Property Market Trends 2025: Where Moving Patterns in Australia Show Growth

 • Review state budget and works plans

-• Update your property market forecast models
+• Update your market forecast notes

 Yearly Tasks (Full Day)